Hiro427/mxdownloader/README.md

 A command line tool, utilizing the mangadex.org api you can download single, list, range or all chapters of a given manga.

 ## About
-This is a a python cli tool that can dowload single, list, range or all chapters.
-The config file as of writing this (9/1/2024) can only set the path but I will add the ability to change langauge from default (en/english) to any supported langauge on mangadex via the cli.
+This is a a python cli tool that can dowload single, list, range or all chapters. **_The config file as of writing this (9/1/2024) can only set the path_** but I will add the ability to change langauge from default (en/english) to any supported langauge on mangadex via the cli.

+### Compatability
+Currently I've only tested on **Linux**, I expect it will work on MacOS aswell, but I will be testing it and updating this readme appropriately.

+As for Windows I've only done  little testing, the main funcionality is there but I still have a few kinks to work out.

+This is my first _published_ project albeit a small one, if any of the more experienced devs who may come across this have any suggestions feel free to add it to the issues discussion.

+Thank you in advance for your advice!

 ## Installation

 ### Cloning the repo
 Run:
 `git clone https://github.com/JacobAR1/mxdownloader.git`

 ## Credits